 Summary: it’s time to up your game with your pups!

-Make sure you start socializing your pets responsibly.
-You can take them to socially-distanced doggie events, take them to group training classes at Applause Your Paws, and you can also hire us for training walks if you need some fine tuning.
+If your pandemic puppy hasn’t been socialized, it’s time to get started!
+You can take them to socially-distanced doggie events (ease them into it), take them to group training classes at Applause Your Paws, and you can also hire our dog walkers for walks if you need some interaction and socialization with other humans.
 Some pet parents might need to call a behaviorist for extra help.

 A vital member of the Equipaws family, Frankie can mostly be found working behind the scenes, helping co-create online branding, managing several social media accounts, designing brand collateral, and writing copy.
 As a Pet Tech-certified CPR and First Aid Instructor, Frankie trains our employees in these life-saving techniques.
 Additionally, she fills in for pet sitters and dog walkers when needed in Palmetto Bay, Pinecrest, and South Miami.
 Her own small pack consists of Boots the Shih Tzu mix, Nutmeg the Chiweenie, and little Queen Bee Suzy, a Miniature Pinscher.